intel/zephyr.js/docs/ocf-ble.md

   ```

 ## Connecting an OCF client
-Now that your Arduino 101 is connected, it is as if its a regular OCF IP device.
+Now that your Arduino 101 is connected, it is as if it's a regular OCF IP device.
 You
 can now connect an OCF client.
-There are example OCF client samples in the
+There are OCF client samples in the
 [iot-rest-api-server](https://github.com/01org/iot-rest-api-server) repo.
 ```
 git clone git@github.com:01org/iot-rest-api-server.git